DoctorWkt/xv6-rosco-r2/README.md

 $
 ```

+## Status - 17 Oct 2024

+I found a workaround for the problem with the `vi` editor writing files really
+slowly, but I haven't found the underlying bug yet.

+**BIG CHANGE**: I modified the disk block buffer to _not_ write out dirty blocks,
+and added the `sync` program and `sync()` system call to flush out dirty blocks.
+This improves disk performance, but you must remember to `sync` before turning off
+the system now!

 ## Status - 15 Oct 2024

 The PCBs have arrived and the CH375 device works fine.
 While waiting for the PCBs,